At Olympics and beyond, getting away with it is Russia's way

-5 of15 FILE- Russian President Vladimir Putin attends the opening ceremony of the 2022 Winter Olympics, Friday, Feb.
+5 of14 FILE- Russian President Vladimir Putin attends the opening ceremony of the 2022 Winter Olympics, Friday, Feb.
 4, 2022, in Beijing.
 Be it sports, politics, hacking or war, the recent history of Russia's relationship with the world can be summed up in one phrase: They get away with it.
-Sue Ogrocki/AP Show More Show Less 6 of15
+Sue Ogrocki/AP Show More Show Less 6 of14

-8 of15 FILE- In this Oct.
+8 of14 FILE- In this Oct.
 7, 2009, file photo, a woman places flowers before a portrait of slain Russian journalist Anna Politkovskaya, in Moscow.
 Politkovskaya, who won international acclaim for her reporting on the human rights abuses in the Russian republic of Chechnya was shot dead in the elevator of her Moscow apartment building.
-Pavel Golovkin/AP Show More Show Less 9 of15
+Pavel Golovkin/AP Show More Show Less 9 of14

 BEIJING (AP) — Be it sports, politics, hacking or war, the recent history of Russia’s relationship with the world can be summed up in one phrase: They get away with it.